Ric's Eclipses

 1. Partial solar eclipse

 Part of the sun gets covered by the moon.
 Sometimes you don't even notice that it's happening.
-They're interesting for a few minutes and worth checking near the maximum, but that's about it unless you're climbing in a silver maple tree.
+They're interesting for a few minutes and worth checking near the maximum, but that's about it unless you're climbing in a silver maple tree where you see thousands of pinhole camera images of the sun with a chunk taken out of it.
+Small images, big images, sharp images, fuzzy images, all with a brightness that is a function of size and sharpness.

 2. Annular eclipse